 Fields of Interest:

-Macroeconomics of Artificial Intelligence, Imperfect Capital Markets, International Finance, Public Finance, Inequality
+Economics and Governance of Transformative AI, Imperfect Capital Markets, International Finance, Public Finance, Inequality

-Editor, Oxford Handbook of AI Governance, with Justin Bullock et al., under contract, Oxford University Press, Oct.
-2020
+Editor, Oxford Handbook of AI Governance, with Justin Bullock et al., forthcoming, Oxford University Press, 2022

 Working Papers on Macroeconomics and International Finance: